 There are also other options to stay on the island, unfortunately not always located very close to Segla.
 Options for where to stay on Senja are:

-Hamn i Senja – we visited the resort for some coffee and man, the views there!
-The Hamn i Senja is a picturesque resort that lies on the little island near Hamn and offers wooden cottages and rooms in the hotel.
-The water around is turquoise and there is even a little marina to dock your boat (he he).
+Hamn i Senja – The Hamn i Senja is a picturesque resort that lies on the little island near Hamn.
+The water around is turquoise and there is even a little marina if you wish to come there by boat.
 Check availability and prices here.

 Senja camping options in the northern part of the island include Fjordbotn Camping.
 I also recommend wild camping.